Skip to content

 Migrating from v5 to v6

-v6 is almost a full rewrite of pypaperless.
+v6 is also almost a full rewrite of pypaperless.
 Three things drove it:

 • Models were too tightly coupled to the HTTP layer.
 In v5, every model instance carried a reference to the client and called it directly.
 That made testing awkward and sharing models between contexts impossible. v6 models are plain data - all I/O goes through services.